eniac/Flightplan/Wharf/README.md

 + c0 has firewall on supporting devices

+### Disk Space:
+As you go along and perform several experiments, `test_output` folders can grow up and take disk space.
+It is recommended to remove `test_output` folders periodically.

 # Adding new boosters
 New boosters can be invoked from existing P4 files, by modifying those files to make the extern call, or writing new P4 files.
 Further the desired topology